 11 Foods that Make Inflammation Worse

 If you're suffering from pain or swelling right now, take a hard look at what you're eating.
 Avoiding these foods that cause inflammation will have you feeling a whole lot better.

 Wheat products like white bread and pasta can quickly cause inflammation in the body.
 “Refined wheat flours have been stripped of their slow-digesting fiber and nutrients, which means the body can break down these foods very quickly,” says Christopher Hollingsworth, MD, an endovascular surgeon at NYC Surgical Associates.
 The quicker our bodies break down these carbs, the faster our blood sugar levels rise.
 Dr. Hollingworth explained that this causes a spike in insulin, which leads to inflammation.
-If you’re concerned about inflammation, check out 7 ways to keep your blood sugar levels healthy.
+Check out this guide for finding the healthiest bread for you.

 It’s no surprise that French fries aren’t the healthiest choice, but they could be doing more harm than you realize.
 “Research has shown that individuals who eat a diet high in deep-fried foods show a higher prevalence of inflammatory markers,” says Obianuju Helen Okoye.
 MD, a public health physician and healthcare executive in St. Louis.

 Eating a diet rich in omega fatty acids sounds healthy, but may be causing some serious inflammation.
 We need to consume omega-6 and omega-3 oils because our bodies cannot make them—but they need to be in balance.
 “Omega-6s are highly inflammatory and promote chronic disease,” Says Jennie Ann Freiman, MD, author of The SEEDS Plan.
 To avoid an imbalance, Dr. Freiman recommends limiting oils such as corn, safflower, sunflower, soy, canola, peanut, cottonseed, and grapeseed.
 Processed foods often don’t have a good balance: yet another reason to follow a diet rich in whole grains.